 c) refer the debt to a debt collecting agency

 3.1 The company shall advise the client to the best of their abilities and using information available to them.

-3.6 The Company shall not breach any copyright laws when providing work to the client, nor shall it plagiarise.
+3.7 The Company will endeavour not to breach any copyright laws when providing work to the client.